barakugav/executorch-rs/README.md

 - `complex`

     Support for complex numbers using the `num-complex` crate.
 Models that require input or output tensors with complex `32` or `64` bit floating point numbers can be operated on with this feature.
-If in addition the `f16` feature is enabled, complex numbers with half precision can be used.
+If the `f16` feature is enabled as well, complex numbers with half precision can be used.

 - `std`